sr99622/Cayenue/README.md

 &nbsp;

-Service configuration for SMB and DHCP are recommended prior to software installation for Cayenue on Servers.
+<i>Service configuration for SMB and DHCP are recommended prior to software installation for Cayenue on Servers.
 This reduces the number of variables under consideration during individual steps of the build process.
-It is recommended to set up and verify SMB first, then set up and verify DHCP, then install Cayenue.
+It is recommended to set up and verify SMB first, then set up and verify DHCP, then install Cayenue.</i>

+<b>SMB configuration</b>

 The server should have a fixed IP address on the local network for client access.
 The router for your local network will control the range of addresses available for fixed IP.
 In most cases, these will be the lowest or highest numbered addresses on the network.
 Looking at the router configuration will provide definitive answers to this question.
 It's always a good idea to ping out to the network to verify that the address under consideration is not being used already, as duplicate addresses can cause mysterious undefined behavior.
 When setting a fixed IP address for the local network, it is recommended to make note of the current configuration and retain the existing Netmask, Gateway and DNS settings so that the IP address is the only parameter undergoing change.

 When configuring SMB service, it is recommended to physically connect only the network interface for the local network used by clients and leave the camera subnet disconnected.
 This will help reduce confusion over network interface designation.
 If the two interfaces have different bandwidth properties, the higher bandwidth connection should be used for the local network.

-<b>SMB configuration</b>

 <details>
 <summary>Linux - Ubuntu</summary>